simonmichael/hledger/doc/SPEC-holdings.md

 ### Future-dated postings

-Without an explicit report end date (eg set by -e), holdings includes future-dated postings in its quantities (like other hledger reports), but prices are computed as of the valuation date, and ages as of the report end date (both are today by default).
+Without an explicit report end date (eg set by -e), holdings includes future-dated postings in its units (like other hledger reports), but prices are computed as of the valuation date, and ages as of the report end date (both are today by default).
 This means future positions are typically valued/aged as of today,